Skip to main content

 To confirm the consent, the user must successfully complete SCA.
 At the moment, this will be done by sending an OTP to the user's registered mobile device which needs to be inputted by the user in the UI component.
 The OTP expire after 5 minutes of inactivity.

-Once the consent is approved, the user is shown another screen with the amount that will be requested and if they agree; they are redirected to their Banking Portal.
+Once the consent is approved and the user is using open banking he is presented with another screen that has the amount of the payment run that will be requested and if they agree; they are redirected to their Banking Portal.
 In their Banking Portal, the bank will ask them to authenticate themselves and will show the amount being transferred to the user.

 If the user approves, this will trigger a bank transaction with the approved amount to be transferred from the linked account to the ZBA.
 The user will then be automatically redirected to your product on the configured Open Banking redirect URL.
 If the user clicks on I Don't Consent the component will trigger a decline event which should be handled by the application.